telerik/xaml-docs/controls/raddiagram/extensions/diagramribbon/diagramribbon_overview.md

 # Overview

-With the __R1 2019__ version Telerik UI for WPF we have introduce __RadDiagramRibbon__ control.
-The __DiagramRibbon__ control allows the users to examine and modify the settings of the diagramming items in run-time. __DiagramRibbon__ is a configurer RadRibbonView control which is used as top level navigation control for the RadDiagram.
-Its main purpose is to provide you with a ready-to-use view that contains the most common features and settings of a __RadDiagram__.
-The DiagramRibbon is fully customizable and scales its child widgets automatically based on the available area.
+With the __R1 2019__ version Telerik UI for WPF we have introduced the __RadDiagramRibbon__ control.
+It allows users to examine and modify the settings of the diagramming items in run-time.

+The control is a configured [RadRibbonView]({%slug radribbonview-overview%}) which is used as a top level navigation control for the RadDiagram.
+Its main purpose is to provide you with a ready-to-use view that contains the most common features and settings of the RadDiagram.
+RadDiagramRibbon is fully customizable and scales its child widgets automatically based on the available area.

->In order to use the __DiagramRibbon__ control along with the __RadDiagram__ in your projects you have to add references to the following assemblies:
+>In order to use the __RadDiagramRibbon__ control along with the __RadDiagram__ in your projects you have to add references to the following assemblies:
 >	- Telerik.Windows.Controls
 >	- Telerik.Windows.Controls.Navigation
 >	- Telerik.Windows.Controls.Input